Penny Rinta-Suksi is a star in the leisure procurement field. Her contractual knowledge is unmatched and has a high level of commercial awareness.

-Penny is a commercial lawyer and an OxLEP non executive director.
-She leads Blake Morgan’s Local Government England team with over 19 years’ experience in advising private sector clients, funders, public sector and third sector on major projects and commercial contracts.
+Penny is a commercial lawyer.
+She leads Blake Morgan’s Local Government England team with over 20 years’ experience in advising private sector clients, funders, public sector and third sector on major projects and commercial contracts.

 Main areas of practice

-She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, waste and energy markets.
-Penny leads on combined housing, leisure and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.
+She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, telecoms, defence, waste, utilities and energy markets.
+Penny leads on combined housing, leisure, utilities, energy and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.

 Leisure and Culture

-- Recently appointed critical friend to a District Council prior to award of contract to its preferred bidder.
+- Critical friend to a District Council prior to award of contract to its preferred bidder.

 - Advising a City Council on competitive dialogue procurement for a leisure operator on a new Passivhaus leisure centre – first in the country.

-- Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue – at ISFT stage.
+- Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue.

-- Advising a London Borough Council on a contract variation to lock in £1m service savings.
-Recently reappointed to secure build of new leisure centre and vary the existing operational contract for the incumbent operator to run such centre.
+- Supported a London Borough Council on a contract variation to lock in £1m service savings.
+Reappointed to secure build of new leisure centre and vary the existing operational contract for the incumbent operator to run such centre.

 - Lead advisor to a University on its new build halls projects with private company using institutional investment.